ritayuehu/Coursera_JHU_Developing-Data-Products/Wk4_Project/Readme.md

 How to view the Shiny Application?
-1) Download the ui.R and server.R in RStudio, then type runApp() in the RStudio command line; or
+1) Download the ui.R, server.R and /Data/Wk4_data.csv in RStudio, then run runApp() in the RStudio Console; or
-2) Open the link:
+2) Open the link (it takes about 10 seconds to load): https://ritayuehu.shinyapps.io/ShinyApp/